 Meet Claudette Medefindt

-I am Claudtte and I am Deputy President and Membership Coordinator at Retina International and is also Head of Science at Retina South Africa.
+I am Claudette and I am Deputy President and Membership Coordinator at Retina International and also Head of Science at Retina South Africa.

 I am also an RP patient and have been involved with Retina International since 1984.
 I was a delegate to the then International RP Association congress held in Helsinki in 1984 and it was at this congress that Professor Shomi Battacharia announced that he had localised a gene associated with X linked Retinitis Pigmentosa [RP] and I was hooked.
 Hooked into the science of retinal degeneration and hooked into understanding the genetic mutations causing my own loss of vision- Dominant RP.
 This began a life-long passion to understand as much as possible about the research and to find treatments for RP and related retinal degenerative conditions.